LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 .. figure:: ./figures/RAJA-Gitlab-Files.png

    The figure shows directories and files in the RAJA repo that support GitLab CI testing.
-Files in blue are specific to RAJA and are maintained in the RAJA repo.
-Red directories and files correspond to Git submodules that are shared and maintained with other projects.
+Files in blue are specific to the CI while those in red relates to the build (Spack) environment description.
+The ``build_and_test.sh`` scripts stands at the interface between CI and Spack. ``uberenv`` and ``radiuss-spack-configs`` are both Git submodules that are shared and maintained with other projects.

 Briefly, these files play the following roles in GitLab CI testing:

   * The `RAJA/.gitlab-ci.yml
     <https://github.com/LLNL/RAJA/tree/develop/.gitlab-ci.yml>`_ file is the
     top-level file for GitLab CI configuration.
-It defines variables used in all GitLab pipelines such as GitHub project name and organization, service user account name, version information for RADIUSS Shared CI project we are using, and top-level information for triggering build-and-test sub-pipelines.
+It defines variables used throughout the CI configuration such as GitHub project name and organization, service user account name, version information for RADIUSS Shared CI project we are using, and top-level information for triggering build-and-test sub-pipelines.
   * The `RAJA/.uberenv_config.json
     <https://github.com/LLNL/RAJA/tree/develop/.uberenv_config.json>`_ file
     defines information about Spack such as Spack version we are using,